-Minority Nursing Student Organization (MNSO) The purpose of the MNSO is to serve as a peer support group for undergraduate, graduate, and prenursing minority students.
+The purpose of the MNSO is to serve as a peer support group for undergraduate, graduate, and prenursing minority students.
 The organization serves as a liaison among minority nursing students, faculty, and interested persons, groups, and organizations in the school, university, and community.
+At the current time, gatherings are serving as the liaison source for minority students.